Skip to Content

 • Entrapment: If law enforcement coerced or encouraged you into downloading or sharing illegal material through sting operations, entrapment could be a defense.

-• Illegal search and seizure: Law enforcement must follow strict protocols when obtaining evidence such as computers, phones, or hard drives.
+• Illegal search & seizure: Law enforcement must follow strict protocols when obtaining evidence such as computers, phones, or hard drives.
 If the search that led to the discovery of child pornography was conducted without a valid warrant or in violation of your constitutional rights, it may be possible to have the evidence suppressed and charges dismissed.

 The Importance of Early Legal Representation